ThalesGroup/CipherTrust_Application_Protection/Tokenization_Samples/java_samples/README.md

 - Java 1.8 and above.
 - Apache Maven 3.6.0 and above.
 - Access to CipherTrust Manager.
-- Tokengroup and Tokentemplate present in CipherTrust Manager.
 - Access to CipherTrust Tokenization Server.
+- Tokengroup and Tokentemplate present in CipherTrust Tokenization Server.

 ## Tokenize/detokenize